Neuro-Ophthalmology & Neuro-Otology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Cardiac arrest is defined as the cessation of cardiac activity as confirmed by the absence of signs of circulation.
-Out-of-hospital cardiac arrest incidence and outcome varies greatly around the globe.
+Out-of-hospital cardiac arrest incidence and outcomes vary greatly around the globe.
 During cardiac arrest, basic CPR and early defibrillation are of primary importance.
 The COVID-19 epidemic has adversely impacted the epidemiology, diagnosis, management, and outcome of cardiac arrest.
-Recent reports have indicated that the incidence of out-of-hospital cardiac arrest and in-hospital cardiac arrest have significantly increased.
-Chance of survival in cases of out-of-hospital cardiac arrest is poor; however, patients with in-hospital cardiac arrest have a better chance of survival.
+Preceding acute respiratory insufficiency is generally responsible for COVID-19-associated in-hospital cardiac arrest, and patients with COVID-19 who received cardiopulmonary resuscitation after in-hospital cardiac arrest have low survival rates.
+Reports have indicated that the incidence of out-of-hospital cardiac arrest and in-hospital cardiac arrest have significantly increased.
+Chances of survival in cases of out-of-hospital cardiac arrest are poor; however, patients with in-hospital cardiac arrest have a better chance of survival.
 Therapeutic hypothermia increases the chances of survival and reduces the risk of neurologic damage following cardiac arrest.
 Prognostic determination of patients in coma after resuscitation from cardiac arrest is a common and difficult requirement with significant ethical, social, and legal implications.
 Several studies have suggested the usefulness of clinical examination, electrophysiologic studies, biochemical markers, and neuroimaging in predicting poor neurologic recovery in comatose survivors.
-Diffusion tensor magnetic resonance imaging accurately predicted neurologic outcome in patients who were unconscious after cardiac arrest.
+Diffusion tensor magnetic resonance imaging accurately predicted neurologic outcomes in patients who were unconscious after cardiac arrest.
 Five clinical signs were found to strongly predict death or poor neurologic outcome: absent corneal reflexes at 24 hours, absent pupillary response at 24 hours, absent withdrawal response to pain at 24 hours, no motor response at 24 hours, and no motor response at 72 hours.
 Short latency somatosensory evoked potential N20 is now a well-accepted predictor of poor prognosis.
 Neuroimaging may reveal extensive cortical and subcortical brain atrophy.
-The anatomical regions that are more significantly affected include frontal cortex, posterior cingulate cortex, thalamus, putamen, pallidum, caudate, hippocampus, and brain stem.
+The anatomical regions that are more significantly affected include the frontal cortex, posterior cingulate cortex, thalamus, putamen, pallidum, caudate, hippocampus, and brain stem.
 Bystander and first responder resuscitation are crucial.
-Bystander-initiated cardiopulmonary resuscitation is associated with greater likelihood of survival with good outcome.
+Bystander-initiated cardiopulmonary resuscitation is associated with a greater likelihood of survival with good outcome.
 Prehospital resuscitation efforts should be done for at least 40 minutes in bystander-witnessed out-of-hospital cardiac arrest.
 Mechanical chest compression devices are satisfactory alternatives.
 However, mechanical chest compression devices are only to be used when manual chest compressions are impractical, impossible, or unsafe.
 Chances of favorable neurologic recovery are higher following immediate coronary angiography, with or without percutaneous coronary angioplasty.
-In this article, the author discusses the various aspects of prognosis after cardiac arrest.
+Sodium bicarbonate administration is frequently administered to counteract acidosis.
+A retrospective study noted that sodium bicarbonate administration was associated with better survival in adult cardiac arrests with nonshockable rhythms and asystole.
+However, in pediatric cardiac arrests, sodium bicarbonate administration is associated with lower rates of survival.
+In this article, the author discusses in detail the various aspects of prognosis after cardiac arrest.

 • Cardiac arrest is the cessation of cardiac activity as confirmed by the absence of signs of circulation.